There is no such thing as a weekend;

 I graduated high school early (hence, the emphasis on, “most of my high school years”) and quickly went to Bible school where SELF-discipline was a must.
 To make it to class, wake up early; to eat breakfast, wake up earlier; to spend time in the Word and with Jesus, wake up even earlier; to wake up early at all, go to bed on time.

 It took several weeks to get in that rhythm.
-There were things I liked and disliked about the mornings, but I had to make it a normal thing.
+There were things I liked and disliked about the mornings, but I had to make it a regular occurrence.
 I had to learn how to do it, had to get used to it, and had to love it and make it matter.

 And that’s where I was wrong.

 The difference between “I have to do this” and “I want to do this” is the motive behind each phrase.
 The combination of the two brings more significant results, but when separated, the difference is motivation.
 You will be partially motivated to do something when you have to.
-You will be completely motivated if you want to.
+You will be utterly motivated if you want to.